a20351766/mchain1.2/docs/source/upgrading_your_network_tutorial.rst

 Enable the new v1.2 capability
 ------------------------------

-Although Fabric binaries can and should be upgraded in a rolling fashion, it is important to finish upgrading binaries before enabling capabilities.
+Although Mchain binaries can and should be upgraded in a rolling fashion, it is important to finish upgrading binaries before enabling capabilities.
 Any peers not upgraded to v1.2 before the new capability is enabled may intentionally crash to indicate a potential misconfiguration which might result in a state forl.
 If